-- 1. There were no Taxable Expenses or Benefits other than in cash paid to any of the Senior Councillors in 2019/20 or 2018/19. - 2.
-During 2019/20 there were no changes to the administration of the Council with SNP from 9 March 2017 to present. - 3.
-The Chair of the Audit committee is rotated between the opposition Labour and Conservative members.
-Councillor Bill Mason Conservative leader was Chair of Audit committee from 1/6/18 to 31/5/19 and Councillor Dave Clark Labour leader was Chair of Audit committee from 1/6/19 to 31 March 20.
+- 1. There were no Taxable Expenses or Benefits other than in cash paid to any of the Senior Councillors in 2020/21 or 2019/20. - 2.
+During 2020/21 there were no changes to the political administration of the Council which has been led by the SNP from 9 March 2017 to present. - 3.
+The Chair of the Audit committee is rotated between the opposition Labour and Conservative Parties.
+Councillor Dave Clark (Labour leader) was Chair of Audit committee from 1 June 2019 to 22 August 2020 and Councillor Martha Benny was Chair of Audit committee from 23 August 2020 to 31 March 2021.
 Their remuneration is shown pro-rata for their time as the Chair of Audit Committee.
-The annual equivalent salary for this post is £19,655.
+The annual equivalent salary for this post is £20,087. - 4.
+Councillor D Balsillie was Interim Spokesperson for Environment & Housing from 2 November